itsjordanmuller/50-in-50-html-css-javascript/README.md

 2. **Authenticate GitHub CLI**: Open your terminal and authenticate the GitHub CLI using the command `gh auth login`.
 Follow the prompts to complete the authentication process.

-3. **Clone the Repository**: To clone the `itsjordanmuller/50-in-50-html-css-javascript` repository, use the following command:
+3. **Clone the Repository**: To clone this repository, use the following command:
    ```
    gh repo clone itsjordanmuller/50-in-50-html-css-javascript
    ```